What is the National Living Wage?

 - aged under 19

-- aged 19 or over and in the first year of apprenticeship
+- aged 19 or over and in the first year of their apprenticeship.

 How can I check I’m paying the correct rate?

-As an employer you need to be aware that NLW and NMW rates increased on 1 April 2024.
+As an employer, you need to be aware that NLW and NMW rates increase on 1 April 2025.
 You should ensure that workers are paid correctly according to the new rates.

 Even if you are paying your workers at or above the National Living Wage or National Minimum Wage, you could still be underpaying them.
 This can easily happen when an employer makes wage deductions or doesn’t pay for all time worked.